lacounty-isab/workshops/readme.md

 # IDSC Workshops

-This repository holds artifacts used in learning workshops coordinated by the ISAB Data Science Committee.
+This repository holds artifacts used in learning workshops coordinated by the ISAB Data Science Committee (IDSC).
 Since there is no sensitive or proprietary content, the materials are made available publicly.
 Certain workshops may be repeated from time to time.
 So there is an interest in incorporating feedback to improve these materials.